The Chicago Police Department has been under a consent decree since 2019, following an investigation by the Justice Department

 The department has been under a consent decree since 2019, following an investigation by the Justice Department.

-The independent monitor finding that they've now reached at least preliminary compliance with about 78% of the consent decree requirements.
+The independent monitor found that CPD has now reached at least preliminary compliance with about 78% of the consent decree requirements.
 In particular, critical updates were made to policies, procedures and training.
 However, some reforms are still falling behind.

 The report points out staffing issues, and the struggle to recruit and retain officers.